BoliviaMaes/data/README.md

 - GitHub token: go to https://github.com/settings/tokens/new, and select the
   <code>repo</code> scope
-- Airtable API key: go to https://airtable.com/account
+- Airtable Personal Token: go to https://airtable.com/create/tokens
 - Airtable base id: go to https://airtable.com/api, click on your database, and search for "The ID of this base is appFyez....x9V."